Belgium is part of Europe with main city at

 fiber_manual_record Exercise a high degree of caution

-We've reviewed our advice for Belgium and added new information under health.
-We haven't changed the level - exercise a high degree of caution in Belgium.
+We've updated our advice with new information under safety about Belgium's emergency notification system.
+We haven't changed our level of advice: Exercise a high degree of caution in Belgium.

 issued date: December 20, 2019

 Belgium uses 230V, 50Hz with sockets and plugs Type C and Type E.

-The languages that are typically spoken are French, German, Dutch
+The languages that are typically spoken are French, German and Dutch

 💱 Currencies Used